 Maybe you know about starting running training, it goes well but then you stop after a few weeks?
 Or do you feel that your shape is not getting better even if you run several times a week?
-Lack of variation or challenges in the running training, often means that we lose motivation after a few weeks, or that we forget to push ourselves and thus do not experience any clear shape progress.
+Lack of variation or challenges in the running training, often means that we lose motivation after a short training period, or that we forget to push ourselves and thus don’t experience any clear shape progress.
 In 8 best tips for music to running training, we look at music concerning this aspect.

 There are lots of benefits to running with music in your ears.
 Studies show, for example, that when you train with music in your ears, you are less aware of pain and fatigue and you can improve your performance by up to 20%.

 In another study, participants said that music allows them to think and focus on themselves and acts as a wonderful break from everyday life.
 Use the music to throw out the negative and get even more power in your weekly training.
 You will definitely be in a good mood afterward.

 When you run, it is thus proven that synchronous music i.e., the tempo of the music – which is measured in beats per minute – that matches your running cadence, gives the greatest effect.
 And if the music also is motivating, i.e., music that you like, then the effect is even greater.

 So, it’s about finding the right rhythm.
 To get the most out of your music during your running training, you should therefore choose music with the number of BPM (beats per minute) that suits your pace.

 You can use the scheme below as a clue, or count your running steps if you want to be exact: Find out how many times per minute you put one foot on the ground, then select music with this number of BPM.
 Several apps and websites like jog. fm can help you put together your playlist.
 You can just insert your kilometer time as a start.

 |Normal easy running||130-150|

 |Intervals and sprints||180-190|